GaahNoel/investment-bitcoin-api/README.md

 * The `requests.http` file using the rest client extension on vscode
 * Or the http client of your preference like Postman, Insomnia, Httpie, and others

+If you want, you can run `yarn prisma studio` or `docker exec -it investment-bitcoin-api yarn prisma studio` to get inside the database gui and check the registers.
 You can also see the dashboard of the rabbit mq accessing the `http://localhost:15672` and access this using the `guest` user with password `guest`.